apache/spark/docs/sql-ref-syntax-aux-refresh-function.md

 * **function_identifier**

     Specifies a function name, which is either a qualified or unqualified name.
-If no database identifier is provided, use the current database.
+If no database identifier is provided, uses the current database.

     **Syntax:** `[ database_name. ] function_name`